smnorris/roadintegrator/README.md

         $ venv\Scripts\activate
         $ pip install -r requirements.txt

 2. On ArcGIS machine, clone the repositiory, install dependencies.
 Also, the tool requires the [64bit ArcGIS Python](http://desktop.arcgis.com/en/arcmap/latest/analyze/executing-tools/64bit-background.htm) - integrate will fail with topology errors using the 32bit Python.
-The PATH below is for ArcGIS 10.6 on a GTS server, modify as required:
+The PATH setting below is for ArcGIS 10.6 on a BC Gov GTS server, modify as required:

         C:\> git clone https://github.com/smnorris/roadintegrator.git
         C:\> cd roadintegrator